harshrajbedi/dahlia/Report.md

 « This process, known as ICMP echoes, creates an infinite loop that overwhelms a network with constant requests.
 Prevent Smurf Attack:
-Case study 2
-Transport Layer in the OSI Model:
-Introduction:
-The Open Systems Interconnection (OSI) model is a conceptual framework used to understand and describe the functions of a computer network.
-The Transport Layer, which resides in the middle of the OSI model, plays a crucial role in facilitating reliable and efficient communication between network hosts.
-This case study aims to explore the key features, protocols, and challenges associated with the Transport Layer.
-Key Features:
-The Transport Layer is responsible for end-to-end communication services and ensures the reliable and orderly delivery of data packets across a network.
-It provides the following key
-features:
-1. Segmentation and Reassembly: The Transport Layer divides large data streams into smaller, manageable units called segments, ensuring efficient transmission and reassembling of the segments at the receiving end.
-2. Connection-oriented and Connectionless Services: The Transport Layer offers both connection-oriented (TCP) and connectionless (UDP) services.
-TCP establishes a reliable, error-checked connection before data transfer, while UDP delivers data without establishing a connection, making it faster but less reliable.
-3. Flow Control: To prevent overwhelming the receiving host, flow control manages the rate at which data is transmitted, ensuring the receiver can handle the incoming data.
-4. Error Control: The Transport Layer employs error detection and correction mechanisms to ensure data integrity.
-TCP uses acknowledgments and retransmissions to guarantee reliable delivery, while UDP does not provide error control.
 Protocols:
 Two widely used protocols associated with the Transport Layer are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).